 POLICY PRIORITIES

-Our policy platform is based on the following pillars: Racial Justice, Economic Justice, Immigrant Justice, Climate Justice and Government Accountability.
-To that end, our advocacy seeks to be intersectional with a focus on the following:
+Our policy platform is built on five key pillars: Racial Justice, Economic Justice, Immigrant Justice, Climate Justice, and Government Accountability.
+Our advocacy is intentionally intersectional, with a focus on the following:

 • Increase the state's focus on addressing labor and sexual trafficking.